Spanfile/Singularity/README.md

 [[output]]
 type = "pdns-lua"
 destination = "/etc/powerdns/blackhole.lua"
-blackhole-address = "0.0.0.0"
+blackhole-address = "::"

 ```

 #### `adlist`

 An array of objects describing adlist sources.
 They have two keys:
 * `source`: URL to the source of the adlist.
-The URL scheme can be `http`, `https` or `path`.
-If it's a `path` URL, its path will be interpreted as an absolute path.
+The URL scheme can be `http`, `https` or `file`.
+If it's a `file` URL, its path will be interpreted as an absolute filesystem path in the local system.
 * `format`: the format the adlist's entries are in.
-It can be either:
+This option can be omitted for the default `hosts` value.
+The value can be either:
     * `hosts`: standard `/etc/hosts`-style entries; `0.0.0.0 malicious.domain`.
-It is assumed the address in the entry is the unspecfied `0.0.0.0` address.
-Entries that have a different address or have an address for the domain are ignored.
-This is the default value and will be assumed if the `format` key is missing.
+It is assumed the address in each entry is the unspecfied `0.0.0.0` IP address.
+Entries that have a different IP address or have an IP address as the domain are ignored.
     * `domains`: each line is just a domain name: `malicious.domain`.

-Regardless of the source or format, any lines in an adlist beginning with a `#` are ignored and won't be included in the output.
+Regardless of the source or format, any lines in an adlist beginning with a `#` are ignored and will not be included in the output.

 ### `output`

-An array of objects describing where and how to output the blacklisted domains.
+An array of objects describing where and how to output the blackholed domains.
 The type of each output is specified with the `type` key.
 The possible types are:
-* `hosts`: output a standard hosts-format where each line is in the format `<blackhole-address> <name>`.
-The `blackhole-address` is `0.0.0.0` by default and can be changed with the corresponding option.
-Additionally, more hosts-files can be included in the output by settings their paths in the `include` array option.
+* `hosts`: output a standard hosts-format where each line is in the format of `<blackhole-address> <name>`.
+Other hosts-files can be included in the output by settings their paths in the `include` array option.
-* `pdns-lua`: TODO

-## PDNS Recursor configuration

-The included `blackhole.conf` file corresponds to the tool's default configuration and can be placed in `/etc/powerdns/recursor.d` to be included in the Recursor's configuration.
-If the Recursor is already configured to include some hosts-file, the configuration entries for it should be removed and the tool should be configured to include the wanted hosts-files (the `include`-configuration option).
+* `pdns-lua`: output a Lua script that can be used with the `lua-dns-script` configuration option in PDNS Recursor.
+The script will have each blackholed domain hardcoded into it.
+By using the `preresolve()` function, it will respond to queries for the blackholed domains with either an `A`-record or an `AAAA`-record containing the `blackhole-address`.
+The type of the record depends on whether the `blackhole-address` is an IPv4- or an IPv6-address.

+In all output types, the default `blackhole-address` is `0.0.0.0` and can be changed per-output.